Print

 Description

-Delicious, comforting homemade Swedish meatballs are seared and smothered in a creamy gravy sauce and taste so much better than IKEA meatballs.
+Homemade Swedish Meatballs are seared and smothered in creamy gravy.
+Comforting, delicious, and so much better than IKEA meatballs.

 Ingredients